 - Entertainment/Fun such as at home date night ideas

 Grouping your expenses into these categories not only keeps your budget organized, but it allows you to see where the majority of your money is being spent.

 Simply list your expenses within the categories that they belong to.
-For example, your “housing” category could include mortgage, HOA dues, lawn care, and property taxes.
+For example, your “housing” category could include mortgage, homeowners association dues, lawn care, and property taxes.

 Even if an expense doesn’t occur each budgeting period, you can still include it in your standard list of expenses.

 3. Estimate how much you will spend on each item

 Though some expenses may be recurring, the total cost may not be the same every time.
 Therefore, it’s important to review your expenses each time you create a new budget.